edoardosignoroni/hftoks-eval/README.md

 **H**igh **F**requency **T**okenizer is a new subword segmentation algorithm developed to address the issue of low frequency tokens in the training data for Neural Machine Translation systems.

-For updated version see the main HFT repo at https://github.com/pary42/hftoks
+For the updated versions, see the main HFT repo at https://github.com/pary42/hftoks

 ## Usage